 \mysubpar{Distributed consensus and Paxos} Distributed consensus is essential in any important service that must maintain a state, including many services provided by companies like Google and Amazon.
 This is because such services must use replication to tolerate failures caused by machine crashes, network outage, etc. Replicated processes must agree on the state of the service or the sequence of operations that have been performed, e.g., a customer order has been placed and paid but not yet shipped, so that when some processes become unavailable, the remaining processes can continue to function correctly.
 Distributed consensus is exactly this agreement problem.

-Many algorithms and variations have been proposed for distributed consensus, starting from viewstamped replication (VR) by Oki and Liskov~\cite{oki88vsr}.
+Many algorithms and variations have been proposed for distributed consensus, starting from Virtual Synchrony (VS) by Birman and Joseph~\cite{birman1987reliable} and Viewstamped Replication (VR) by Oki and Liskov~\cite{oki88vsr}.
 These algorithms share similar ideas, but Paxos became the most well-known name and the focus of studies starting with its elaborate description by Lamport~\cite{Lam98paxos,lam-paxos-history}.
 The basic ideas in these algorithms are fundamental for not only consensus, but all distributed algorithms that must deal with replication, asynchronous communication, and failures.
-These ideas include successive rounds, a.k.a.\ views in VR~\cite{oki88vsr} and ballots in Paxos~\cite{Lam98paxos}, leader election, voting by majority or quorum, preemption, dynamic reconfiguration, state reduction, and failure detection by periodic probe or heartbeat.
-Van Renesse et al.\ give extended discussions of these ideas~\cite{vra15paxos} and comparisons of major variants of consensus algorithms~\cite{van15vive}.
+These ideas include successive rounds, a.k.a.\ views in VR~\cite{oki88vsr} and ballots in Paxos~\cite{Lam98paxos}, leader election; voting by majority or quorum; preemption; dynamic reconfiguration; state reduction; and failure detection by periodic probe or heartbeat.
+Van Renesse et al.\ give extended discussions of these ideas~\cite{vra15paxos} and comparisons of major variants of Paxos~\cite{van15vive}.

-Paxos is well-known to be hard to understand~\cite{lam01paxos}.
+Paxos is well known to be hard to understand~\cite{lam01paxos}.
 Since Paxos was introduced by Lamport~\cite{Lam98paxos,lam-paxos-history}, there has been a continuous series of studies of it.
 This includes not only optimizations and extensions, especially for use in practical systems, e.g., Google's distributed lock service Chubby~\cite{burrows06chubby,chandra07paxos}, but also more variations and expositions, especially with effort for better understanding, e.g.,~\cite{lampson1996build,prisco00revisit,lam01paxos,ongaro14raft,vra15paxos,van15vive,garcia18paxos}, and for formal verification, e.g.,~\cite{hawblitzel2015ironfleet,wilcox2015verdi,woos2016planning,Cha+16PaxosTLAPS-FM,padon2017paxos,ChaLiu18PaxosHistVarTLAPS-NFM,taube2018modular}.
-Major expositions in this series have finally led to a better comprehensive understanding of Paxos, as presented in Paxos Made Moderately Complex by van Renesse and Altinbuken~\cite{vra15paxos}, starting from its simpler core, as presented in Paxos Made Simple by Lamport~\cite{lam01paxos}.
+Major developments in this series have led to a better comprehensive understanding of Paxos, as presented in Paxos Made Moderately Complex by van Renesse and Altinbuken~\cite{vra15paxos}, starting from its simpler core, as presented in Paxos Made Simple by Lamport~\cite{lam01paxos}.
 Can these algorithms be made completely precise, readily executable in real distributed environments, and at the same time easier to understand?